dnek/mines-esolang/README.md

 ## Overview

-Mines is a programming language that executes commands in response to operations to play minesweeper.
+Mines is a programming language that executes commands in response to operations to play Minesweeper.

 ## Language specifications